armadillica/flamenco/README.md

 * we append the client to the runtime_clients list and use it

 ### Shutdown
 When we shut down brender we must save the current status of the runtime clients in the database.
 There is a save_to_database function that does that.
+At the moment that function is very slow, compared to the load_from_database, why?
+This has to be investigated.

 ## List of commands